 Continue to follow the track as it turns left and down the hill.
 When you meet a footpath signpost, marking a crossroads of paths, turn right and through a metal kissing gate.
 Head straight down the hill to meet another stile.
 Cross over and down the hill to the second stream, crossing it using another narrow plank bridge.
 Turn left and head through a farm gate, beginning the steep climb up the hill to Wynford.

 Make your way through a small gap in the hedge leading to another stile.
 Climb over and turn right to follow the faint path through the trees.
-Keep on climbing, aiming for the top ridge of trees.
+Keep on climbing, aiming for the top ridge.
 Wynford Wood sits on your right, occasional steep slopes drop away from you, one with a large random boulder sitting at the bottom.

-On reaching the trees, the worst of the climbs is over.
+On reaching the trees, the worst of the climb is over.
 You are greeted by another footpath signpost at the top.
-Continue straight ahead, keeping the boundary on your left.
+Continue straight ahead (with a slight dog leg), keeping the boundary on your left.
 When a small dip in the ground appears on your left, turn right to cut across the field.

 Wynford Eagle is only a tiny hamlet, however Roman remains have been found here including five coins, one of Nerva, one of Trajan and three of Hadrian.
 A mosaic pavement with a dolphin, guilloche borders and foliage was uncovered in 1935 which has led to it being identified as a villa site.